If Your Chimney Is Leaking, Trust Garden State for All Leak Repair Needs

 All too frequently, we find that many chimneys were built with an improperly constructed crown.
 Oftentimes when masons are finishing up the final steps of building the chimney, they’ll use any leftover mortar as a makeshift crown.
 The problem with this is that mortar is not water-resistant and over time will begin to crack and crumble, exposing the chimney chase to the harsh outdoor elements.

 If you’re noticing bits of mortar around the base of your chimney or scattering your roof, it’s possible that the crown is cracking.
-The good news is that we can tear apart the deteriorating chimney crown and pour a new one with the right tools and materials, so that you don’t find yourself in a similar situation down the line.
+The good news is that we can tear apart the deteriorating chimney crown and pour a new one with the right tools and materials, so that you don’t find yourself in a similar situation later.

 Stainless Steel Chase Cover Installation/Replacement